OlaYZen/MSI-Downloader/README.md

 Chrome - 125.0.6422.113_force_update
 ```

-The `folderNumberedVersion` configuration requires administrative privileges because the only way to obtain the Chrome version number is by installing the MSI file and retrieving the version from the Windows registry.
+The `folderNumber` configuration requires administrative privileges because the only way to obtain the Chrome version number is by installing the MSI file and retrieving the version from the Windows registry.

 ## Script Usage
 ### 1. Prepare the Environment: